Inferring the Dynamics of the State Evolution During Quantum Annealing: Discussion

 \section{Discussion}

-This article is a first attempt to explore how the ground state of a quantum annealer evolves during the anneal process.
+This article is a first attempt to explore how the state of a quantum annealer evolves during annealing, and a first step in the development of methods that allow us to get further insights into the (unobservable) anneal process.
 To the best of our knowledge, such work has not been presented previously in the literature.

-In order to estimate the states of individual qubits at any point during the anneal, we develop a novel method we refer to as slicing, which uses the D-Wave 2000Q quenching control feature.
-Using this technique, we dissect the anneal process and monitor how the ground state energy evolves.
-These slicing plots also allow us to track when energies or qubit flips stabilize during the anneal, which can be used as an alternative technique to approximate the freezeout point, similarly to the methodology of \cite{Benedetti2016}.